brandur/sorg/content/nanoglyphs/048-llms.md

 It's meant to apply to CPUs, but there's an analog in software development.
 We speed up writing code by an order of magnitude which you'd hope would lead to an order of magnitude in productive output, but a big piece of the advance might disappear into other parts of the product lifecycle that aren't as easily optimized: design and engineering reviews, Slack conversations, inter- and intra-team coordination, human code review, deployment processes, user support, etc.

 Major innovations tend to have less of an effect than people predict.
-The workplace of today is still more alike the one I graduated into in 2007 than not.
+The workplace of today is still more like the one I graduated into in 2007 than not.
 The tools are different, and the development stacks have turned over five times since, but squint a little and not much has changed in 20 years.
 The [Lindy effect](https://en.wikipedia.org/wiki/Lindy_effect) suggests it might be reasonable to bet on its continued survival.

 On the other hand, when I'm walking downtown Seattle around lunch and look at the other knowledge workers who are out and about, sometimes I think, "but really, what are all of us doing all day?"
 I've been in corporate America long enough to know the answer: they're talking on Slack, they're coordinating meetings, they're on Zoom calls, they're writing docs on product requirements, they're building slide decks, they're posting on LinkedIn.
 Almost all tasks that LLMs excel at.